wicked-woods/wicked-woods-ome/2025/communications/general/welcome.md

 Stay tuned to this channel for all official announcements, schedule updates, and important festival information.

-Can't wait to see you in the woods! 🎵✨
+Can't wait to see you in the Woods! 🎵✨